AndrewD0/SystopiaDocumentation/README.md

 ### Notes on Implementation
 #### Sampling Frequency
 We noticed that sampling frequency has an effect on the overall behaviour of the swing-up controller.
-For example, when
+For example, the frequency of measurements to calculate the angular velocity (which is done through backwards difference) can have an effect on the reliability of the swing-up.
+Currently, our implementation measures the angular velocity of the pendulum every 6 ms.

 #### Angular Encoder Accuracy
+We have noticed issues with the angular encoder.
+Firstly, at times the angular encoder can produce an oscillating measurement even when the pendulum is perfectly still.
+We have noticed that this affects the reliability of the swing-up controller.
+Moreover, at times the angular encoder can completely disconnect from power, which then produces a constant 0 measurement.
+This is due to the wiring of the angular encoder which is connected directly to the STM32.
+Powering the STM32 using separate wiring would solve this.